 Did You Know?

-Peter Bowman's uniquely constructed novel "Beach Red" was published in 1945, near the end of World War II.
-The book chronicles an assault landing on a Japanese-held island in the Pacific and the subsequent advance of a four-man Army recon patrol in the jungle, through the thoughts of one of its members.
-A contemporary review of the book stated the novel "looks like unrhymed verse, but...author Bowman stoutly insists (it) is "sprung prose."
-A modern-day reviewer accurately described "Beach Red" as "...not a novel.
+'s uniquely constructed novel "Beach Red" was published in 1945, near the end of World War II.
+The book chronicles a US assault on a Japanese-held island in the Pacific and the subsequent advance of a four-man army recon patrol in the jungle, through the thoughts of one of its members.
+A contemporary review of the book stated the novel "looks like unrhymed verse, but . . . author Bowman stoutly insists (it) is 'sprung prose'."
+A modern-day reviewer accurately described the book as ". . . not a novel.
 It is a 61-page prose poem, organized in non-rhyming stanzas with varying numbers of lines in each stanza."
 See more

 Referenced in Conker: Live and Reloaded